openkinome/openkinome.github.io/README.md

 ### Obtaining raw data

 The origin of the data is very important for reproducibility.
 The source and uniquely identifying tags need to be annotated and kept.
-Ideally, this means that you are using versioned data (git tag, DOI, etc).
+Ideally, this means that you are using versioned data (a git tag, a DOI, etc).

-For example, the PKIS2 dataset can be downloaded from the Supporting Information attached to the corresponding manuscript.
+For example, Drewry's Published Kinase Inhibitor Set 2 (PKIS2) dataset can be [downloaded from the Supporting Information](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0181585#sec015) attached to the corresponding [manuscript](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0181585).
 Since it has DOI, it can be traced back to its source.

-Online webservices such as ChEMBL contain a lot of valuable data, sprinkled with sometimes less useful data.
-Retrieving the useful bits can be automated with packages such as `chembl_webresource_client` but it does not provide a way to version the acquisition (other than the current date, which makes it not reproducible).
-Fortunately, ChEMBL does offer archived database dumps you can download and query locally.
+Online webservices such as [ChEMBL](https://www.ebi.ac.uk/chembl/) contain a lot of valuable data, sprinkled with sometimes less useful data.
+Retrieving the useful bits can be automated with packages such as [`chembl_webresource_client`](https://github.com/chembl/chembl_webresource_client) but it does not provide a way to version the acquisition (other than the current date, which makes it not reproducible).
+Fortunately, ChEMBL does offer [archived database dumps](https://chembl.gitbook.io/chembl-interface-documentation/downloads#chembl-database-release-dois) you can download and query locally.

-The repository `openkinome/kinodata` governs the process of querying (and cleaning) wide-purpose databases such as ChEMBL for the parts we need for our experiments.
+The repository [`openkinome/kinodata`](https://github.com/openkinome/kinodata) governs the process of querying (and cleaning) wide-purpose databases such as ChEMBL for the parts we need for our experiments.
 If you need to obtain data from an online resource and guarantee its provenance and reproducibility, this is the place you add your contributions.
-If new querying and curation protocols need to be added to the pipeline, a new release will be cut and the the resulting CSV files will be versioned and archived there for posterity.
+If new querying and curation protocols need to be added to the pipeline, [a new release will be cut](https://github.com/openkinome/kinodata/releases/tag/v0.1) and the the resulting CSV files will be versioned and archived there for posterity.

 ### From raw data to a unified object model

 One of the most useful types of data we can find in the context of drug design is _binding affinity_ or `ΔG`, which involves at least three elements: the measurement itself (a number), and two molecular counterparts (a protein or _target_, and a small compound or _ligand_).
 The relationship between measurements and molecules is a bit more nuanced than you think:

-- The same ligand can be measured against several proteins
+- The same ligand can be measured against several proteins.
 - The same protein can be targetted with different ligands.
 - A protein-ligand combination can be called a system or complex, and it can be measured once, several times under different conditions (different experiments), or even several times under the same conditions (replicates).